 And then you talked to the employer about the volume, meaning.
 What’s the average a physician makes in my specialty here?
 And they say no one’s ever got the productivity bonus.
 Okay, that looks great on 11 and 10, but in practice, not so great.
 Or maybe in the agreement, they say it’s an initial one-year term.
 But then, when you investigate the agreement’s language, it automatically renews.

-Is It Yet a Binding Employment Contract?
+Is a Letter of Intent Still a Binding Employment Contract?

 There’s no ability to terminate the contract without cause.
 Then the physician theoretically could just be stuck in a loop without the ability to get out of the contract.
 That’s just something that physicians must work out in advance.
 So, is a letter of intent binding for a physician?
 Typically, no, it’s not.